 In my experience, when clients are asking about their DA, they’re usually just taking a less direct route to ask a question like “how are my SEO results?” or “how long is it going to take to see these indicators turn into revenue?”
-If you want to get into the brass tacks on these questions, check out our e-book – “How Long Does SEO Take?”
+If you want to dive into these questions, check out our blog – “How Long Does SEO Take?”